codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 <br><br>

 #### Pipelines: New terminal emulator
-We have introduced a new terminal emulator in this release, currently in Beta.
+In this release, we have introduced a NEW terminal emulator for a superior user experience, featuring lightning-fast scrolling, online rendering for large logs, enhanced accessibility support, and more...

 The new terminal emulator provides:
 * Improved performance through GPU acceleration
-* Convenient online viewing for log files, including large logs with up to 100,000 lines, avoiding the need to download the entire file
+* Convenient online viewing for log files, including large logs with up to 100,000 lines, avoiding the need to download the file
-* Faster navigation with enhanced mouse support
+* Faster navigation with improved mouse support
 * Improved search functionality
 * Accessibility support with Screen Reader Mode